jlumbroso/prog-exam-room-allocation/src/PE1.md

-## Spring 2021
-# COS 126 Programming Exam 1
+# COS 126 Programming Exam 1 (Spr2021)

----

 ## Instructions
 **Before the exam.**
 You may read this page of instructions before the exam begins.
 But do not start *(even by reading the next page)* until you are instructed to do so.

-**Overview.**
-You will have 50 minutes to complete a few programming tasks and then upload a Java file that contains your solution.
-Download the project zip file, which includes all the files you will need, from the
+Also, download the project zip file, which includes all the files you will need, including this Exam PDF, from
 [Exams tab](https://www.cs.princeton.edu/courses/archive/spring21/cos126/exams.html)
 of the course web page.

-You may download this file before the exam begins.
+**Zoom.**
+Please remain in zoom during the exam.
+Leave **video off** and **mute** your mic.
+If you have a question please send a **private** chat to:

+**Emergencies.**
+If you have an emergency, contact the course admin, Kobi Kaplan <kskaplan@princeton.edu>.

+**Time.**
+You have 50 minutes to complete the exam and upload a Java file with your final solution.

+**Recommended plan.**
+This exam follows a step-by-step process.
+Unlike other exams where you might find it advantageous to read the whole thing before you start, here we recommend you read each step and implement it as you go along.
+Also you should upload partial solutions a few times during the exam, just as a precaution.

 **Resources.**
-You may use your book, your notes, your code from programming assignments and precepts, the code on the COS 126 course website, the booksite, and you may read Ed.
-No form of communication is permitted (e.g., talking, texting, etc.) during the exam, except with course staff.
+You may use: your textbook, the booksite, your notes, your code from programming assignments and precepts, the code on the COS 126 course website, materials from lectures, labs and precepts, and Ed.

+**No communication.** No form of communication is permitted (e.g., talking, texting, etc.) during the exam, except with course staff.

-**Do not discuss.**
+**Do not discuss later.**
-Due to various conflicts, and multiple class times, some of your peers will take the exam at a different time.
-Do not discuss exam contents with anyone *(not even other students that you know already took the exam!)* until after the graded exams are returned.
+Due to multiple exam times, and various conflicts, some of your peers will take the exam at a different time.
+Do not discuss the exam contents with anyone *(not even other students that you know already took the exam!)* until after the graded exams are returned.

 **Honor Code pledge.**
 Before submitting your solution, you must "electronically sign" the honor code in the obvious comment at the end of your Java file, by retyping the pledge and then your name.